Mini Tiny Teeny Art and Masters Degree Review – MAIR12

 This work by this artist could be described at entertaining, thoughtful and playful, but with some serious art history knowledge behind it.

-This artist’s work was a big cocoon like weaved form made of willow.
+This artist’s work was a big cocoon-like weaved form made of willow.
 Viewers are invited to add pieces of fabric.
 The research involved the local community working with fabrics and creating works.
-It is piece about community, sharing and the state of being in flow (in the moment).
+It is a piece about community, sharing and the state of being in flow (in the moment).

 Webpage: Fabrica Gallery Textile Flow

 An interesting artist who’s work is delicate and fluid, the work involves a lot of life drawing, fabric and threads.

 The Mini Artists

 Willard Wigan is an artist who sculpts tiny works.
 They are so small they fit on the head of a pin or in the eye of a needle.
 He makes tiny tools such as, tweezers made from eyelashes, a cutting tool that has diamond dust at the end of a hypodermic needle.
 To sculpt works he has to hold his breath and work in between heartbeats.